mloubout/SC20Paper/paper.md

 u_t = Eq(tau.forward,  model.damp *  (tau + s * (l * diag(div(v.forward)) + mu * (grad(v.forward) + grad(v.forward).T))))
 ```

-The `sympy` expressions created by these commands can be displayed via the `sympy` pretty printer (`sympy.pprint`) as shown in Figure #PrettyElas\.
+The `Sympy` expressions created by these commands can be displayed with the `Sympy` pretty printer (`sympy.pprint`) as shown in Figure #PrettyElas\.
 This representation reflects perfectly the mathematics while still providing computational portability and efficiency through the Devito compiler.

 #### Figure: {#PrettyElas}
 ![](./Figures/vel_symb.png){width=100%}
 : Update stencil for the particle velocity.
 The stencil for updating the stress component is left out for readability, as the equation does not fit onto a single page.
-However, it can be found in the Devito tutorial on elastic modelling.
+However, it can be found in the Devito tutorial on elastic modelling on github.

-Each component of a vectorial or tensorial object is accessible via conventional vector and matrix indices (i.e. `v[0], t[0,1],....`).
+Each component of a vectorial or tensorial object is accessible via conventional vector and matrix indices (i.e. `v[0], t[0,1],....`) and each component is a Devito `Function` and implements all the previously introduced propetries such as the domain decomposed data.

 ### 2D example

-We show the elastic particle velocity and stress for a well known 2D synthetic model, the elastic Marmousi-ii[@versteeg927, @marmouelas] model.
+We show the elastic particle velocity and stress for a broadly recognized 2D synthetic model, the elastic Marmousi-ii[@versteeg927, @marmouelas] model.
 The wavefields are shown on Figure #ElasWf and its corresponding elastic shot records are displayed in Figure #ElasShot\.

 #### Figure: {#ElasWf}
 ![](./Figures/marmou_snap.png){width=100%}